 Master in Scientific, Medical and Environmental Communication

 Mondays, Wednesdays and Thursdays from 18.30 to 21.30 h, and some Tuesdays and Fridays from 18.30 to 21.30 h.
-During the first two weeks of the programme, classes will be held every day.
+During the first two weeks of the program, classes will be held every day

 The Master in Scientific, Medical and Environmental Communication prepares you to generate, manage and transmit scientific knowledge and the ideas and applications arising from its use and the associated technological development.